Carbon neutral vs greenpower

 What does carbon neutral energy support?

 There are thousands of climate action projects around the world that sell carbon offset units to our energy retailers.
-Here are some examples of carbon emission reduction projects that the big three retailers (Origin, AGL and EnergyAustralia) are supporting through their carbon offset programs:
+Here are some examples of carbon emission reduction projects that the biggest retailers (such as Origin and AGL) are supporting through their carbon offset programs:

 • The Savanna fire management in Australia that prevents large bushfires that generate emissions.